atomflunder/yeezy-collection/README.md

 # Yeezy Collection

 This is an app to manage and share your collection of Yeezy Sneakers.
+Disclaimer: This project is not affiliated with the Yeezy Brand, Kanye West, Nike, or Adidas.

 ## Screenshots